 Small Business Saturday Ideas to Promote Your Business

-Have you been developing Small Business Saturday ideas for the big event on November 28th?
-Small Business Saturday was created by American Express in 2010 as "a day set aside to celebrate and shop at small businesses," and since then has joined the ranks of Black Friday and Cyber Monday as one of the key shopping days of the year.
+Have you been developing Small Business Saturday ideas for the big event on November 24th?
+Small Business Saturday was created by American Express in 2010 as "a day set aside to celebrate and shop at small businesses," with the goal to encourage more shoppers to buy goods and services from brick-and-mortar retail businesses during the year-end holiday season.
+Since it began, Small Business Saturday has joined the ranks of Black Friday and Cyber Monday as one of the key shopping days of the year.

-Don't be "frugal" with your posts, either.
-Spread the word early and often in order to build excitement and get people into your place of business.
+Don't hold back with your posts, either.
+Spread the word early and often in order to build excitement and get people aware and hopefully visiting your business.

-Do you send out newsletters to customers?
-If so, make Small Business Saturday a key theme for the month of November.
 Get Small Business Saturday signs and posters printed to display prominently throughout your store.
-Explore partnership opportunities with other small businesses in your neighborhood, including a joint purchase of advertising space in the local newspaper or on TV or radio.
+You may also consider exploring partnership opportunities with other small businesses in your neighborhood, such as a joint purchase of advertising space in the local newspaper or on TV or radio.

 By injecting some extra fun into the day, you'll likely generate keener interest among current and prospective customers.
 Small Business Saturday ideas might include:

 - Hosting a kick-off breakfast.

 - Having a musician or musical act perform in your store.